sierratjv/Batstone_Lab_UNIX_Tutorial/unix_workshop.md

 cp * ffile

-cp -u [a-e]file gfile (-u flag is an update flag, only copy if things are new ot not existed)
+cp -u [a-e]file gfile (-u flag is an update flag, only copy if things are new or not existed)

 cp -u [a-e]file hfile gfile